How Dangerous USBs Can Mess Up Your Computer

 {tocify} $title={Table of Contents}

-How USB Devices Can Act Like Something Else to Cause Harm
+USB Devices Can Pretend to Be Something Else

 How Malicious USB Devices Infect Computers